 - More selectivity: instead of calling on whatever freelance tour guides are available for a shift, you can be as picky as possible from the get-go and work with only those you’ve personally vetted.
 You’ll feel confident that your final picks will always deliver a 5-star tour experience.

 - Spares for other work: just because there’s a slow day, it doesn’t mean there won’t be work for your tour guides.
 You can get them to help out in other areas, too, like administration, social media, inventory, cleaning — anything to ease your workload.
 Most guides will appreciate the opportunity to grow their skillset.

 - Groom top talent: you get a front-row seat to witnessing a tour guide’s full potential.
-You can invest in their future with tour guide courses and resources and nurture them into leadership positions, such as tour director or operations manager.
+You can invest in their future with tour guide courses and nurture them into leadership positions, such as tour director or operations manager.
 Why hire outside for those roles when you’ve primed the best people for the job already?